Tabla de contenidos

 BUTTON PANEL WITH EMERGENCY STOP

-button panel with an emergency stop button is a manual, fail-safe control switch that quickly stops the door, offering both people and machinery safety if there is a risk of injury during the work flow.
+A button panel with an emergency stop button is a manual, fail-safe control switch that quickly stops the door, offering both people and machinery safety if there is a risk of injury during the work flow.

 The button panel with the emergency stop button must be visible to all users who may require it.